tighten/ziggy/README.md

 Vue.use(ZiggyVue, Ziggy);
 ```

+If you use this plugin with the Laravel Mix alias shown above, make sure to update the alias to `vendor/tightenco/ziggy/dist/vue`.

 > Note: If you use the `@routes` Blade directive in your views, Ziggy's configuration will already be available globally, so you don't need to import the `Ziggy` config object and pass it into `use()`.